We've been featured in:

 To be eligible to do so, they would need to show how they have suffered because of the breach.
 For example, if an email from your employer about disciplinary action against you was sent to a colleague by mistake, it could cause a lot of stress and embarrassment, especially if the information was shared around your office.

 If you do decide to claim, you’ll need to be aware of the time limits.
-Generally, you’ll have 6-years to begin your claim.
-However, in some instances, time limits can be as little as one year so you may wish to check with us before taking action.
+Generally, you’ll have three years to begin your claim.
+Please call if you’d like to begin a claim or if you have any questions.

 Is An Email Address Personal Data?

-You might wonder, ‘is an email address personal data?’.
-Under the UK GDPR, an email address is considered information that could be used to personally identify someone.
+An email address is considered information that could be used to personally identify someone.
 Therefore, if someone sent an email to the wrong person, this could be classed as a data protection breach.
 Additionally, sharing an email address without proper authorisation may be a breach of the UK GDPR.

 However, some email addresses are not protected by UK GDPR.
 For example, an email address that does not feature someone’s name, or an email address that contains @info or @admin, would not be considered personal data.